Meet The Team

 She brings with her over 15 years’ experience working in the Medical, Allied Health and Education sectors.
 Her experiences include mental health nursing, as well as 7 years working in schools with children of varying degrees of disabilities and challenging behaviours.

-Kerrilee is soon to complete a Level 3 Certificate in Individual Support which is testament to her passion for providing wholistic, person-centred care to people of all ages and abilities, with a desire to make a positive impact on the lives of all those she encounters.
+Kerrilee has also completed a Level 3 Certificate in Individual Support which is testament to her passion for providing wholistic, person-centred care to people of all ages and abilities, with a desire to make a positive impact on the lives of all those she encounters.

 Social Skills and Gaming Trainer